 The Tuleap AgileDashboard plugin enables you to plan and monitor team work using Scrum approach.
 The recently updated Scrum template allows you to get an agile workspace in a minute.
 By default, it comes with the following trackers’ hierarchy:

-A compute value is the sum of numerical field from linked artifacts.
-For example, the “Initial effort” is a “computed field” so it can do the sum of all stories' initial effort to calculate your team initial effort.
+A computed value is the sum of a numerical field from linked artifacts.
+For example, the “Initial effort” is a “computed field” so it can do the sum of all stories’ initial effort to calculate your team initial effort.

 Monitoring effort with the Burndown chart

 In a Scrum project, we need to see how the release is going and to know if the team encounters issues during development.

 The burndown chart shows the team’s progress: it shows the total work remaining and enable to project the likelihood of achieving the milestone goal.
 You can see at a glance if the progress is ok, if it remains stagnant and if some user stories have to be re-scoped.

 Tuleap Burndown charts are automatically created on the basis of the total of the stories remaining efforts.
 You can have release burndown and sprint burndowns.
 The remaining effort of all activities are collected on a daily base and added to the graphs.
 Team members have to update remaining effort every day to create an appropriate chart.

 Burndown at the end of a Sprint: work remaining is the Y axis and time is the X axis

 Adjusting effort manually